string of pearls

 Propagation and Maintenance

 Rosary pearls is a popular spiller plant (1).
 As it grows, the string stems will drip down the pots for as long as 6 feet and upon closer inspection, small aerial roots will be observed.
-This allows the plant to be propagated by cuttings.
+This allows the pearl plants to be propagated by cuttings.

 Best Cousin Plants of String of Pearls to Grow